asvinp/MathQuiz/README.md

 # MathQuiz Android App
+## [CMPE 277] - Math Quiz App with basic functionality using Android

 ***
 Tested successfully on Nexus 5X API 23M (EMU)
 Nexus 7 API 22 (EMU)
 Samsung Galaxy Note 4
 ***

-CMPE 277 Assignment - Create a Math Quiz Android App

 1. Home Screen
 a.
 This screen presents three options to the user to start a quiz for one of the